uoregon-libraries/rais-image-server/README.md

 To use a custom info.json response, you can create a file with the same name as the JP2, with "-info.json" appended at the end.  e.g., `source.jp2-info.json`.
-This can be useful for limiting features or reporting proper scale factors (which are currently hard-coded), custom resize values, etc.  To keep the system working on any URL, you can set the `@id` value in the custom JSON to `%ID%`.
+This can be useful for limiting features, custom resize values, etc.  To keep the system working on any URL, you can set the `@id` value in the custom JSON to `%ID%`.
 Since IIIF ids are a full URL, changing paths, URLs, or ports will break custom info.json files unless you allow the system to fill in the ID.
 See [testfile/info.json](testfile/info.json) for an example.